The United Kingdom remains a magnet for artists and creative entrepreneurs.

 To stimulate the Dutch presence in United Kingdom, the following work in partnership: the Dutch Embassy in London, the Mondriaan Fund, Dutch Performing Arts, the Dutch Foundation for Literature, the Creative Industries Fund NL, Het Nieuwe Instituut, the Cultural Participation Fund, the Cultural Heritage Agency of the Netherlands, the Popcoalitie and DutchCulture.

 Despite the United Kingdom’s announced exit from the European Union, expectations are that cultural exchange will remain at a high level.
-Negotiations on Brexit will be underway until April 2019.
-We will be summarising and updating the results on our website in the interim.
+Negotiations on Brexit will be underway until October 2019.